 Increasing the tax burden for higher earners has been a deliberate policy of successive governments.
 For instance, the thresholds for phasing out the personal allowance and the start of the additional rate tax threshold have both been unchanged since they came into force in April 2010.

 The rising tax burden on income

-Although the point at which you start to pay 40% income tax is £46,350 for 2018/19 (except in Scotland, which has different income tax rates and thresholds), it has increased at about half the rate of inflation over the past ten years.
+Although the point at which you start to pay 40% income tax is £46,350 for 2018/19 and increases to £50,000 for 2019/20 (except in Scotland, which has different income tax rates and thresholds), overall it has increased at well below the rate of inflation over the past ten years.
 You may also be feeling the impact of the tax on child benefit, which applies to those with income over a £50,000 threshold (frozen since January 2013), or you may be subject to the increased marginal rates of tax on dividends, introduced in 2016/17.

 The guide also explains how a self-invested personal pension (SIPP) could help you to take control of your pension, and even to develop your business.

 Income tax rates and thresholds have not kept pace with inflation, which means high earners should be aware of the tax-planning opportunities open to them.

 Pensions – less tax now, more income later

 The generous tax reliefs successive governments have given to pension arrangements mean that they have long played an important role in tax planning for high earners.

 However, since April 2011 increasingly tight restrictions have been placed on these reliefs, just as the rising burden of income tax has made them more valuable.
 The amounts you can pay in and take out without suffering heavy tax charges have been reduced greatly, but pensions continue to offer significant tax benefits.